mkilmanas/vm-stack-php7-symfony3/README.md

+# OUTDATED & DEPRECATED #
+Potential security vulnerabilities ahead - do not use this repository for anything else then educational purposes.

 # VM Stack Demo feat. php7 and Symfony3

 This is a skeleton setup for a development VM running the following stack: